MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security.md

 - Windows 10 or later
 - Any supported version of macOS
 - For Intune to manage antivirus settings on a device, Defender ATP must be installed on that device.
-- The Windows Security app is installed on
+- The Windows Security app is installed on all devices that run Window 10, and no additional prerequisites are required.

 #### macOS profiles